 Be prepared to pay cash if you are in the market for a salvage title car.
 Financing can be a problem.
 This directly ties into the insurance issue, if it is impossible to carry full coverage on a car most finance companies will not be willing to lend against it.

 While salvage title cars can be a bargain, they are not always safe.
 Rebuilders have been known to cut corners, putting you at risk.
 Alignment and structural issues can be quite common but safety features can be compromised as well.
 Bobby Ellsworth was killed when his rebuilt salvage title truck crashed and the airbags had been stuffed with paper towels.

 While this may seem like a horrid thing to do, it is not as uncommon as you would hope.
 The California Highway Alliance has estimated that one out of every 25 rebuilt cars has dummy airbags in it.
 Inspections are spotty at best and there is very little federal oversight when it comes to salvage title cars.

 Resell Value is Low

+In almost all cases buying a salvage title car is a risk.
 Before you take the plunge consider all your options and make sure you fully understand what you are buying.